IM-WADD/Week10Practical2/README.md

 #### Setup
 1. Create a new basic HTML page and linked CSS and JS files.
-2. Go to [https://p5js.org/download/](https://p5js.org/download/), scroll down to the "Single Files" section and look for the CDN button.
+2. Go to [https://p5js.org/download/](https://p5js.org/download/), scroll down to the "Single Files" section and look for the CDN section.
-3. Click the CDN button.
-This will take you to a new page.
-Under the Version dropdown menu, you will see several URLs.
-You want the first one, which ends in min.js.
-Click the icon that looks a like an empty HTML element: `</>` .
-This will add to your clipboard a complete `<script>` element with the `src` already populated.
-Paste this into your HTML file at the end of `<body>` but above the `<script>` element that links your own JS file.
+3. Click the copy icon next to the URL in the CDN section.
+You will add this URL as the src attribute of a stript tag in your HTML.
+4. In your HTML file, create a `<script>` element above the `<script>` element that links your own JS file.
+Its src attribute should be the URL you copied in the previous step.

 #### Create a basic sketch
 The following steps are the same as the official [Getting Started tutorial](https://p5js.org/get-started/) but they have been adapted for use in VS Code rather than the p5js web editor.